gluster/glusterdocs/Administrator Guide/Split brain and ways to deal with it.md

 Split brain is a situation where two or more replicated copies of a file become divergent.
 When a file is in split brain, there is an inconsistency in either data or metadata of the file amongst the bricks of a replica and do not have enough information to authoritatively pick a copy as being pristine and heal the bad copies, despite all bricks being up and online.
 For a directory, there is also an entry split brain where a file inside it can have different gfid/file-type across the bricks of a replica.
 Split brain can happen mainly because of 2 reasons:
 1. Due to network disconnect:
 Where a client temporarily loses connection to the bricks.
+    - There is a replica pair of 2 bricks, brick1 on server1 and brick2 on server2.
+    - Client1 loses connection to brick2 and client2 loses connection to brick1 due to network split.
+    - Writes from client1 goes to brick1 and from client2 goes to brick2, which is nothing but split-brain.
 2. Gluster brick processes going down or returning error:
     - Server1 is down and server2 is up: Writes happen on server 2.
     - Server1 comes up, server2 goes down (Heal not happened / data on server 2 is not replicated on server1): Writes happen on server1.
     - Server2 comes up: Both server1 and server2 has data independent of each other.

-If we use the replica 2 volume, then there are high chances of ending up in split-brain.
+If we use the replica 2 volume, it is not possible to prevent split-brain without losing availability.

 ### Ways to deal with split brain:
 In glusterfs there are ways to resolve split brain.
 You can see the detailed description of automatically resolving split-brain [here](../Troubleshooting/heal-info-and-split-brain-resolution.md) and manual resolution [here](../Troubleshooting/split-brain.md).
 Moreover, there are ways which can reduce the chances of ending up in split-brain situations.
 They are: